biolink/biolink-model/docs/in_pathway_with.md

----
-parent: Slots
-title: biolink:in_pathway_with
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: in_pathway_with
+# Type: in pathway with

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two genes or gene products that are part of in the same biological pathway

 URI: [biolink:in_pathway_with](https://w3id.org/biolink/vocab/in_pathway_with)

 ## Domain and Range